 Drivers of Cash Growth: Low interest rates, GDP, festive demand, contingency and international travel

 Over the past decade, the reduction in the opportunity cost of holding cash, triggered by low interest rates, contributed to increase cash circulation.
 A linear relation between GDP and cash in circulation is observable in an area where economic growth has been particularly pronounced.
-The tradition of giving cash on festive occasions and the need for a reliable means of In cash management, refers to the action by which a very used banknote of legal tender is exchanged with another of equal value. during catastrophes or humanitarian crises make cash more desirable for local populations.
+The tradition of giving cash on festive occasions and the need for a reliable means of The Eurosystem comprises the European Central Bank and the national central banks of those countries that have adopted the euro. during catastrophes or humanitarian crises make cash more desirable for local populations.
 For international visitors to the region, whose numbers continue to grow, cash is more trustworthy than cards and electronic systems, and provides transparency regarding poor exchange rates.

 All six countries experienced growth in cash demand between 2004 and 2015.
 Excluding Indonesia, each country saw an increase in the ratio of cash-in-circulation to GDP.
 The study also finds that the sophistication of the payments market does little to deter a population from using cash.
 For instance, Hong Kong, Singapore and South Korea all have amongst the most advanced payments markets in the world, in terms of penetration of bank accounts and debit cards, and of new technology.
 Yet, their CIC/GDP ratios remain relatively high.
 As purchasing power continues to increase, cash will endure as king for these countries’ businesses and consumers.